-- Federal penalties: The federal government has recently revised the penalties against drug possession and trafficking through its Federal Sentencing Guidelines that reduce the discretion that federal judges may use in sentencing offenders of federal drug statutes.
-Under these guidelines, courts can sentence a person for up to six years for unlawful possession of a controlled substance, including the distribution of a small amount (less than 250 grams) of marijuana.
-A sentence of life conviction for possession of a controlled substance that results in death or bodily injury.
-Possession of more than five grams of cocaine can trigger an intent to distribute penalty of 10 to 16 years in prison, U.S.S.G.s.2D2.1(b)(1).
+The federal government has recently revised the penalties against drug possession and trafficking through its Federal Sentencing Guidelines that reduce the discretion that federal judges may use in sentencing offenders of federal drug statutes.
+Under these guidelines, courts can sentence a person for up to 6 years for unlawful possession of a controlled substance, including the distribution of a small amount (less than 250 grams) of marijuana.
+A sentence of life imprisonment can result from a conviction of possession of a controlled substance that results in death or bodily injury.
+Possession of more than 5 grams of cocaine can trigger an intent to distribute penalty of 10-16 years in prison, U.S.S.G. s.
+2D2(b)(1).

 There are dangerous health risks associated with the use of illicit drugs and the abuse of alcohol.
 Health hazards include profound alterations in sensation, mood and consciousness that may involve the senses of hearing, touch, smell or taste, as well as experiences that depart from reality.
 Because the effects are highly unpredictable, including bizarre behavior and disorientation, there is a significant risk of accidental injuries.
 Extreme hazards include suicide and homicide.